Gut Bacteria and Insomnia: Which Microbes Affect Your Sleep (and Which Ones Help)

 Does the Microbiome Produce Melatonin?

-Indirectly, not directly.
-Gut bacteria metabolize dietary tryptophan, feeding serotonin production — and serotonin is the biochemical precursor for melatonin synthesis in the pineal gland.
+The microbiome’s clearest role is upstream.
+Gut bacteria help regulate tryptophan metabolism and host serotonin biosynthesis — and serotonin is the biochemical precursor for melatonin synthesis in the pineal gland.

 Approximately 90% of the body’s serotonin is produced in the gut.
-The microbiome regulates the raw material supply for melatonin, but does not produce melatonin itself.
+The microbiome regulates the raw material supply for melatonin, but the evidence for human sleep is strongest for upstream tryptophan-serotonin regulation rather than direct bacterial production of sleep-timing melatonin.
 When the microbiome is disrupted, tryptophan metabolism can divert toward the kynurenine pathway (an inflammatory route) instead of the serotonin pathway, reducing the substrate available for melatonin.
 The microbiome’s contribution to melatonin is therefore upstream and indirect: it controls how much tryptophan goes toward serotonin rather than toward inflammatory metabolites.

 What Is the Connection Between Irritable Bowel Syndrome and Insomnia?

-Firoozi et al. (2024) studied butyrate supplementation in people with ulcerative colitis (a related inflammatory gut condition) and found that sleep quality improved alongside circadian clock gene upregulation and reduced inflammatory markers (fecal calprotectin decreased by 134 units in the butyrate group while increasing by 52 in the placebo group).
-The gut-brain axis connects intestinal inflammation to brain arousal through both vagal nerve transmission and circulating cytokine release.
+Firoozi et al. (2024) studied butyrate supplementation in people with ulcerative colitis (a related inflammatory gut condition, but not the same condition as IBS) and found that sleep quality improved alongside circadian clock gene upregulation and reduced inflammatory markers (fecal calprotectin decreased by 134 units in the butyrate group while increasing by 52 in the placebo group).
+The gut-brain axis can connect intestinal inflammation to brain arousal through both vagal nerve transmission and circulating cytokine release.
 The relationship is bidirectional: poor sleep worsens gastrointestinal inflammation, and gastrointestinal inflammation fragments sleep.

 Related Reading